-Office of Human Rights: The DC Office of Human Rights is an agency of the District of Columbia government that seeks to eradicate discrimination, increase equal opportunity, and protect human rights in the city.
+- Office of Human Rights: The DC Office of Human Rights is an agency of the District of Columbia government that seeks to eradicate discrimination, increase equal opportunity, and protect human rights in the city.
 The Office enforces the DC Human Rights Act of 1977 and other laws and policies on nondiscrimination and fair housing.
 The Office is also the advocate for the practice of good human relations and mutual understanding among the various racial ethnic and religious groups in the District of Columbia.
-The District has the most comprehensive civil rights law of any metropolitan jurisdiction which also includes in its amended form: Gender Identity or Expression and Status as a Victim of Intrafamily Offense.
-Along with the new protected categories under the Act, the District also passed the 2006 Victims of Domestic Violence Eviction Protection law, which protects victims against evictions based on criminal acts perpetrated against them.
-It also permits DV victims to get out of a lease without liability where necessary to protect their own safety, and prohibits housing discrimination on the basis of one's status as a victim of domestic violence.

-Department of Insurance Securities and Banking (DISB): Part of DISB's mission is to protect District residents from financial fraud and abuse by providing fair and efficient supervision of financial-service entities.
-Through education, training and outreach, DISB works to protect the interests of District consumers from unfair and abusive practices, including predatory lending practices.

-Department of Consumer and Regulatory Affairs (DCRA): The mission of DCRA is to protect the health, safety, economic interests and quality of life of residents, businesses and visitors in the District of Columbia by ensuring code compliance and regulating business.
+The District has the most comprehensive civil rights law of any metropolitan jurisdiction which also includes in its amended form: Gender Identity or Expression and Status as a Victim of Intra-family Offense.
+Along with the new protected categories under the Act, the District also passed the 2006 Victims of Domestic Violence Eviction Protection Law, which protects victims against evictions based on criminal acts perpetrated against them.
+It also permits victims of domestic violence to get out of a lease without liability where necessary to protect their own safety, and prohibits housing discrimination on the basis of one's status as a victim of domestic violence. - Department of Insurance Securities and Banking (DISB): Part of DISB's mission is to protect District residents from financial fraud and abuse by providing fair and efficient supervision of financial-service entities.
+Through education, training and outreach, DISB works to protect the interests of District consumers from unfair and abusive practices, including predatory lending practices. - Department of Consumer and Regulatory Affairs (DCRA): The mission of DCRA is to protect the health, safety, economic interests and quality of life of residents, businesses and visitors in the District of Columbia by ensuring code compliance and regulating business.
 It regulates construction and business activity in the District by operating a consolidated permit intake center, and it reviews all construction documents to ensure compliance with building codes and zoning regulations.
 On the consumer side, DCRA issues business licenses, professional licenses, and special events permits, registers corporations, and inspects weighing and measuring devices used for monetary profit.
 Construction activity, building systems, and rental housing establishments are inspected, and housing code violations are abated, if necessary.
-In May 2009, DCRA launched its Proactive Inspections program to ensure all of the multiunit rental properties stock in the District is inspected.
+In May 2009, DCRA launched its Proactive Inspections program to ensure all of the multi-unit rental properties stock in the District is inspected.
 Prior to the program, city wide inspections were complaint based; now, all multi-family rental properties in the District (estimated at 4,000) will be inspected regardless of a complaint.
 Notwithstanding, DCRA will continue to follow up on complaint based inspections.
-The agency has partnered with tenant advocate organizations to ensure buildings with a history of violations are prioritized.
+The agency has partnered with tenant advocacy organizations to ensure buildings with a history of violations are prioritized.
 The program includes combing through DCRA's database for problem buildings, providing automatic referrals for inspections to the DC Department of Health (DOH), as well as to the District Department of the Environment (DDOE), for mold, lead, air quality, rodents and other health and environmental concerns.
-DCRA is on track to inspect an average of 60 buildings per month through 2013.
+DCRA is on track to inspect an average of 60 buildings per month through 2013. - Foreclosure Prevention: The District provides funding to the non-profit sector to provide outreach and education to residents victimized or at risk of a home foreclosure.
+CBOs funded through DHCD provide foreclosure prevention training so that residents can be salvaged from losing their home.
+The training, provided in English and Spanish by some CBOs, seeks to provide individualized counseling, assess the delinquency status, and provide options and a work plan to alleviate the situation.